logicahealth/vha-kbs-knarts/README.md

 - [ ] Review task/issue is "closed".

 ## Out of Scope Tasks
-* Verification of TSR output versus whitepaper.
-The TSRs have already been reviewed: assume they are correct!
+* Verification that concept in the white paper is modelled correctly during the TSR process.
+The TSRs have already been reviewed based on terms extracted from the white papers: assume the modelling is correct or a 'future implementation issue' has been logged!
+[NOTE: it is possible that concepts did not get included in the TSR request, or they were not transcribed correctly from the TSR spreadsheet to the KNART xml.]
 * Anything with CQL.
 * Runtime validation in general.
 * Full semantic validation.